-Each of these therapies may be provided in an individual or group format.
+Each type of therapy may be given in an individual or group format.

-Physician: This may be a physiatrist (physician whose specialty is rehabilitation medicine), neurologist or other specialist familiar with TBI rehabilitation.
-He/she is in charge of your overall treatment and directs your rehabilitation program.
-The physician will:
+Doctors.
+This may be a physiatrist (a doctor whose focus is rehab medicine), a neurologist (a doctor whose focus is the nervous system), or another doctor familiar with rehab for TBI.
+This doctor is in charge of the patient’s overall treatment and directs the patient’s rehab program.
+The doctor will:

-- Prescribe medication as necessary to manage mood, sleep, pain and nutrition.
+- Prescribe medicine to manage the patient’s mood, sleep, pain, and diet.

 Rehabilitation Nurse: The rehabilitation nurse works very closely with the physician in managing medical problems and preventing complications.
 The nurse will: